What is glaucoma?

 - Blurry vision

-If you have these symptoms, go to your doctor or an emergency room now.
+If you have any of these symptoms, go to your doctor or an emergency room now.

 What causes glaucoma?

-Scientists aren’t sure what causes the most common types of glaucoma, but many people with glaucoma have high eye pressure (intraocular pressure) — and treatments that lower eye pressure help to slow the disease.
+Scientists aren’t sure what causes the most common types of glaucoma, but many people with glaucoma have high eye pressure — and treatments that lower eye pressure help to slow the disease.

 There’s no way to prevent glaucoma.
 That’s why eye exams are so important — so you and your doctor can find it before it affects your vision.